 |10:40-12:20||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context||Core: Philadelphia in a Global Context|

 |Major League Baseball Night|

-All Skills Core Course covers integrated skills, including speaking, listening, reading, writing, vocabulary, and grammar.
+All Skills Core Course helps students build integrated academic English skills, including speaking, listening, reading, writing, vocabulary, and grammar.
 Read more about the core course.

-Elective Courses cover academic content and themes such as Communications, Innovation and Technology, Leadership, Marketing, Resiliency, and Sustainability.
+Elective Courses help students develop English for communicating about academic content and themes such as Communications, Innovation and Technology, Leadership, Marketing, Resiliency, and Sustainability.
 Read more about elective courses.